 BALOO: Basic Adult Leader Outdoor Orientation (C32)

 BALOO is the Cub Scout leader training required for any Cub Scout den or pack outdoor event, including packing camping, overnighters and Webelos den overnighters.
 BALOO training is now comprised of two components* – an online component, and a practical, hands-on component.
 Both components must be completed to qualify as a “Trained” Cub Scout outdoor leader and to receive the BALOO recognition patch.
 The online component contains introductory and basic information and must be completed prior to the practical component at my.scouting.org.
 The practical component is an overnight that takes about 16-hours to complete.
-Bring: BSA Health and Medical Record (Part A & B for all Scouting events), tent, sleeping bag, sleeping pad or mattress, sleeping attire, soap, washcloth, towel, hat, bug spray, camp chair, mess kit (knife, fork, spoon, bowl/plate, coffee cup in a mesh bag), camp chair, note-taking materials, appropriate clothes for weather [rain gear, jacket, field uniform (Scout uniform) or activity uniform (Scouting-t-shirt) or comfortable clothes], change of clothes, closed-toed tennis shoes or boots for short hike, and the Cub Scout six essentials (first-aid kit, refillable water bottle, flashlight with extra batteries, trail food, sun protection, whistle).
+Bring: BSA Health and Medical Record (Part A & B for all Scouting events), copy of online BALOO training certificate (download from my.scouting.org), tent, sleeping bag, sleeping pad or mattress, sleeping attire, soap, washcloth, towel, hat, bug spray, camp chair, mess kit (knife, fork, spoon, bowl/plate, coffee cup in a mesh bag), camp chair, note-taking materials, appropriate clothes for weather [rain gear, jacket, field uniform (Scout uniform) or activity uniform (Scouting-t-shirt) or comfortable clothes], change of clothes, closed-toed tennis shoes or boots for a short hike, and the Cub Scout six essentials (first-aid kit, refillable water bottle, flashlight with extra batteries, trail food, sun protection, whistle).
 Optional gear: sunglasses, camera, earplugs.
 Eat breakfast before arriving.
 The class includes Saturday lunch and dinner and Sunday breakfast.

 Crew Committee Challenge – Crew Committee Position-Specific Training (WS12)